Turskyi/flutter_laozi_ai/README.md

 ## Contact:

-For any inquiries or suggestions, please open an issue on theGitHub repository or reach out to me directly at [support@daoizm.online](mailto:support@daoizm.online).
+For any inquiries or suggestions, please open an issue on the GitHub repository or reach out to me directly at [support@daoizm.online](mailto:support@daoizm.online).

-• Screenshots:
+## Screenshots:

 <!--suppress CheckImageSize -->
 <img src="screenshots/portrait_android_ua.png" width="400"  alt="screenshot">